-- This flower is an official state flower of Hawaii.
+- These hibiscus hawaiian flowers are an official state flower of Hawaii.
 It is also endangered.

 - The translation of the native name means “traveling green hau“.
 When the plant grows too high, it may fall over, and the fallen branches may spread new roots.
 There was a report about a particular shrub that has “traveled” this way about 20 feet.

-- In order to cultivate these flowers, gardeners need to pollinate them manually to prevent hybridization.
+- In order to cultivate these famous Hawaiian flowers, gardeners need to pollinate them manually to prevent hybridization.

 - The state of Hawaii has changed its state flower from red hibiscus to yellow hibiscus in 1988, as it was the only known yellow hibiscus species.

-- There are two subspecies of this flower; each grows in individual islands.
+- There are two subspecies in these native Hawaiian plants; each grows in individual islands.